emreavsar/unjar-from-url/README.md

 ## Installation

-`npm install unjar-from-url --save` if you want to use it in your project
+`npm install unjar-from-url --save-dev` if you want to use it in your project

 `npm install unjar-from-url --global` if you want to use it globally on command line